 Sitarist, teaching artist, ethnomusicologist

 Her training includes both formal academic study (B.Mus. – Gold Medalist, M.Mus. – Merit Scholar, sitar performance, Viswa-Bharati University, Ph.D. ethnomusicology, University of Texas/Austin) and traditional immersion mentorship in India (under the late sitarist Professor Suresh Misra, Santiniketan, West Bengal), as well as ongoing traditional study with two legendary gurus: Grammy-nominated sarode Maestro Aashish Khan and, until her death in 2017, the late vocal diva Padmavibhushan Girija Devi.

-Amie has served as visiting professor on the faculties of the Universities of Texas, Alberta, and Pittsburgh.
-She has completed residencies as visiting artist-scholar at the Universities of Colorado, Chicago, and Louisiana State.
-Her scholarly work has been supported by a Fulbright IIE grant (1995-96, Univ. of Texas/Austin), a Killam Postdoctoral Fellowship and SSHIRC grant (2001-02, 2006, Univ. of Alberta), an Asian Studies Research Grant (2003-4, Univ. of Pittsburgh), and the Sangeet Research Academy Guru Pedagogy Project (ITC-SRA, Kolkata, India, 2011-14).
+Amie has served as visiting professor on the faculties of the Universities of Texas, Alberta, and Pittsburgh; as visiting artist-scholar at the Universities of Colorado, Chicago, and Louisiana State.
+Her scholarly work has been supported by a Fulbright IIE grant (UT/Austin), a Killam Postdoctoral Fellowship (U of Alberta), and the Sangeet Research Academy Guru Pedagogy Project (ITC-SRA, Kolkata, India), among others.
 Passionate about women’s rights and creativity, she has published numerous scholarly journal articles and book chapters.
 She has also co-produced/directed four ethnographic films documenting her research with socially marginalized musicians in India, two of them award-winning, which have screened at juried festivals, conferences, and other events in North America, India, Pakistan, and Europe.

 Amie resides primarily in Dallas, TX, where she teaches sitar and Hindustani vocal lessons to students of all ages and backgrounds, including, most recently, a community of Bhutanese refugees relocated to Dallas.
 She performs and tours frequently in the region.
 She travels to South Asia nearly every year.
 There, she consults with her gurus, performs and conducts workshops, and continues her advocacy research.

 Download my full resume.
 (PDF)